Skip to Content

 Need a guide book for the Tour de Mont Blanc?
 We recommend the Cicerone Trekking the Tour of Mont Blanc by Kev Reynolds

-My waterproof North Face jacket and walking trousers and Leki Micro Vario walking poles were provided by outdoor clothing specialist, Ellis Brigham who have a wide range of mountain clothing and walking gear you might need for a trek in the mountains, which are available both through their website and UK stores.
-Connect with them on Twitter @ellis_brigham, on their Facebook page and YouTube Channel
+My waterproof North Face jacket and walking trousers and Leki Micro Vario walking poles were provided* by outdoor clothing specialist, Ellis Brigham.
+They have a wide range of mountain clothing and walking gear you might need for a trek in the mountains.
+These are available both through their website and UK stores.

-My Berghaus Explorer Light Gore-Tex walking boots were provided by Blacks, with online and high street stores in the UK, specialising in Outdoor Clothing for walking, hiking and trail-running as well as camping and travel gear.
-Connect with them on Twitter @blacks_online, and on their Facebook page, and YouTube channel
+My Berghaus Explorer Light Gore-Tex walking boots were provided* by Blacks.
+They offer online shopping and high street stores in the UK.
+They specialise in outdoor clothing for walking, hiking and trail-running as well as camping and travel gear.

 Last Year on the Tour de Mont Blanc